 Humans have had such a profound impact on the planet’s ecosystems and climate that Earth might be defined by a new geological epoch: the Anthropocene (where “anthropo” means “human”).

 The lives of our ancestors are often romanticized.
 Many think they lived in balance with nature, unlike modern society where we fight against it.
-But when we look at the evidence of human impacts over millennia, it’s difficult to see how this was true.
+But when we look at the evidence of human impacts over millennia, it’s hard to see how this was true.

-Our ancient ancestors drove more than 178 of the world’s largest mammals (‘megafauna’) to extinction.
-This is known as the ‘Quaternary Megafauna Extinction’ (QME).
+Our ancient ancestors contributed to the extinction of many of the world’s largest mammals (‘megafauna’).
+This was during an event known as the Quaternary megafauna extinction (QME).

 The extent of these extinctions across continents is shown in the chart.
-Between 52,000 and 9,000 BC, more than 178 species of the world’s largest mammals were killed off.
+Between 52,000 and 9,000 BCE, more than 178 species of the world’s largest mammals were killed off.
 These were mammals heavier than 44 kilograms, ranging from mammals the size of sheep to mammoths.

 Africa was the least hard-hit, losing only 21% of its megafauna.
-Humans evolved in Africa, and hominins had already been interacting with mammals for a long time.
+Humans evolved in Africa, and hominins had already interacted with mammals for a long time.
 The same is also likely to be true across Eurasia, where 35% of megafauna were lost.
 But Australia, North America, and South America were particularly hard-hit; very soon after humans arrived, most large mammals were gone.
 Australia lost 88%; North America lost 83%; and South America, 72%.

 Humans reached Australia somewhere between 65 to 44,000 years ago.1 Between 50 and 40,000 years ago, 82% of megafauna had been wiped out.
 It was tens of thousands of years before the extinctions in North and South America occurred.
 And several more before these occurred in Madagascar and the Caribbean islands.
 Elephant birds in Madagascar were still present eight millennia after the mammoth and mastodon were killed off in America.
-Extinction events followed man’s footsteps.
+Extinction events followed in man’s footsteps.